databricks/spark-redshift/README.md

 **Note on Hadoop versions**: This library depends on [`spark-avro`](https://github.com/databricks/spark-avro), which should automatically be downloaded because it is declared as a dependency.
 However, you may need to provide the corresponding `avro-mapred` dependency which matches your Hadoop distribution.
 In most deployments, however, this dependency will be automatically provided by your cluster's Spark assemblies and no additional action will be required.

+**Note on Amazon SDK dependency**: This library declares a `provided` dependency on components of the AWS Java SDK.
+In most cases, these libraries will be provided by your deployment environment.
+However, if you get ClassNotFoundExceptions for Amazon SDK classes then you will need to add explicit dependencies on `com.amazonaws.aws-java-sdk-core` and `com.amazonaws.aws-java-sdk-s3` as part of your build / runtime configuration.
+See the comments in `project/SparkRedshiftBuild.scala` for more details.

 ## Usage

 ### Data Sources API